depaulats/MARRIO_genomics/map.md

 wget https://raw.githubusercontent.com/depaulats/MARRIO_genomics/main/reference/BK068393.fa  -P /mnt/c/MARRIO_genomics/
 ```

-Now, to map the reads against the mtDNA reference, run the comand:
+And to map the filtered reads against the mtDNA reference, run the comand:

 ```
 /mnt/c/MARRIO_genomics/bbmap/bbmap.sh \
   ref=/mnt/c/MARRIO_genomics/BK068137.fa nodisk \
   in1=/mnt/c/MARRIO_genomics/SRR7464845/SRR7464845_1_paired.fastq \
-  in2=/mnt/c/MARRIO_genomics/SRR7464845/SRR7464845_1_paired.fastq \
+  in2=/mnt/c/MARRIO_genomics/SRR7464845/SRR7464845_2_paired.fastq \
   mappedonly=t \
   out=/mnt/c/MARRIO_genomics/SRR7464845/SRR7464845_mtDNA_mapped.fastq
 ```

-Now, to map the reads against the rDNA reference, you will have to edit the command above.
-I'm sure you can do it!
+However, to map the filtered reads against the rDNA reference, you will have to edit the command above.
+Do it with panache!!

+If you want to use a different mapper, such as [Bowtie2](https://github.com/BenLangmead/bowtie2), you can check the Mitogenomes repository [here](https://github.com/depaulats/Mitogenomes/blob/main/bowtie2_mapping.md).

+Now that you have the filtered reads mapped to a reference, you can [assembly the reads](https://github.com/depaulats/MARRIO_genomics/blob/main/assemble.md).

+Or you can go back to the [tutorials](https://github.com/depaulats/MARRIO_genomics/blob/main/tutorials.md).